Paco Church: History

 On October 3, 1603, the church was attacked and burned by Chinese persons during riots.
 It was repaired in 1606 and rebuilt with stone materials by Don Francisco Gómez de Arellano.
-Invading troops from the Kingdom of Great Britain burnt down the church in 1762 during their occupation of the city as part of the Seven Years' War.
+Invading troops from the Kingdom of Great Britain burnt down the church in 1762 during their occupation of Manila as part of the Seven Years' War.
 In 1791, a temporary church made of bamboo and nipa was erected.